berndmichaely/lib-filesystem-view/lib-filesystem-view-base/README.md

 This abstract base module

-* is user interface independant (that is it is not limited to any particular UI like Swing or JavaFX, or even to a *graphical* UI)
+* is user interface independent (that is it is not limited to any particular UI like Swing or JavaFX, or even to a *graphical* UI)
 * contains the main controller providing
     * the filesystem data model for the tree view, integrated with a watch service
     * embedded filesystems